-Welcome to the Cognition in Development (CODE) Lab
+Welcome to the Cognition in Development (CoDe) Lab

 We use behavioral experiments and computational modelling of behavior, when applicable these are combined with neuroimaging (i.e., fMRI), or physiological measures.
 For example, we use (Bayesian) computational models where the decision-maker builds a belief over the state of the world and combines that belief with their utility functions.
 This approach allows for a rich understanding of the cognitive processes of interest and quantification of latent variables that are not directly observable from behavior, such as beliefs and uncertainty.